x402.NanoSession Protocol Specification (Rev 7)

 Abstract

-x402.NanoSession (Rev 6) is a protocol for high-frequency, machine-to-machine (M2M) payments over HTTP using the Nano (XNO) network.
-It utilizes Deterministic Raw Tagging to allow a single Nano address to process thousands of concurrent payments without unique address generation per request.
+x402.NanoSession (Rev 7) is a protocol for high-frequency, machine-to-machine (M2M) payments over HTTP using the Nano (XNO) network.
+It formalizes two approaches to settlement: Deterministic Raw Tagging for stateful, session-bound verification (nanoSession), and URL-Bound Cryptographic Signatures for lean, stateless verification (nanoSignature).
+Both mechanisms allow a single Nano address to process high volumes of concurrent payments without unique address generation per request.

 To keep terminology consistent with x402 v2 layering: